 Kirsty provides individualised treatment programs geared towards the levels and goals of her clients.
 She looks forward to working with clients who are as passionate and proactive as she is to help get them back to their optimum function.

-Patrick graduated in 2013 with a Bachelor of Physiotherapy from the University of South Australia and is currently studying Advanced Clinical Physiotherapy Masters.
-Patrick's special interests are sporting injuries, lower limb rehabilitation and injury prevention.
-He has experience with elite sporting teams working as a physio for a premier league netball team.
+Patrick is an APA titled Sports Physio, he graduated in 2013 with a Bachelor of Physiotherapy from the University of South Australia, and further completed postgraduate training with a Masters of Advanced Clinical Physiotherapy (Sports) in 2016.
+Patrick has a keen interest in sports related injuries with a special interest in lower limb rehabilitation (knee/ACL) and injury prevention.
+He has experience with elite sporting teams working as a physiotherapist within premier league netball and travelling with state representative teams.
 Patrick is also a strength and conditioning coach and utilises this knowledge to get you back to competition faster and stronger than before.
-In his spare time he enjoys playing football, cycling and skiing.
+In his spare time he enjoys playing football, gym and skiing.

 Matthew graduated form the University of South Australia in 2013.
 He spent his first year at the Royal Adelaide Hospital and has since been working in private practice.
 Matthew plays football for SANFL team Sturt and naturally has a passion for treating sports related injuries, his experience allows him to easily empathise with frustrations during rehabilitation from injury.
 He also has a strong interest in painful musculoskeletal presentations, in particularly shoulder injuries, and enjoys the process of developing goals which are important during rehabilitation.